zce/velite/docs/guide/define-collections.md

 # Define Collections

 Content collections are the best way to manage and author content in content-first applications.
-Velite help to organize and validate your your contents, and provide automatic TypeScript type-safety for all of your contents.
+Velite helps you organize and validate your contents, and provides type-safety through automatic type generations.

 ## What is a Collection?